 Kubernetes, as you may know, is an open-source container orchestration tool that was developed by Google and then donated to the CNCF, where it has flourished way beyond anyone’s expectations.
 It is the third most popular open-source project on GitHub, and we’ve talked about how it can help you improve your app development in our blog before.

 Kubernetes usage remains stable, while its awareness among backend developers has risen.
 90% of developers have heard of Kubernetes before, and roughly 75% know what it does.
-In the previous report, Kubernetes already crossed the chasm into the mainstream, and that is confirmed in the current one, with 30% of developers who have used it in the past 12 months.
+In the previous report, Kubernetes already crossed the chasm into the mainstream, and that is confirmed in the current one, with 30% of developers having used it in the past 12 months.

 Unsurprisingly, the survey shows that the larger an organization a backend developer works for, the more likely they are to use Kubernetes.
 Larger organizations — those with more than 500 employees — are particularly big on Kubernetes uptake, which is likely driven by project complexity.
 The graph also shows an interesting tendency in small businesses and mid-market companies, which apparently are as willing to take risks embracing a cloud-native architecture as their much bigger counterparts.